wotamann/vuetify-form-base/README.md

 * Edit plain or deep nested objects including Arrays, without the Need to flatten it
 * Get a Full reactive Result
 * Listen on 'Resize', 'Focus', 'Input', 'Click', 'Swipe' and 'Update' Events
-* Pass Header, Footer or Replace Slots into Controls
+* Use Slots to pass Header and Footer into a Control.
+Or replace a Control by Slot
 * Configurable CSS Style